wolf9999/AP-Java/README.md

 ## Data Representation

 ### What Each Row Represents
-Each row in the dataset represents **one restaurant dining transaction** - a complete record of a single table's bill, tip, and dining details from a restaurant.
+Each row in the dataset represents **one restaurant dining transaction**

 ### Java Class Design
 To store each record as an object, I designed a `RestaurantTip` class with the following fields: